 Many offshore casino platforms are specifically aimed at Australian players, using Aussie themes and even accepting Australian dollars.
 The ACMA has put a lot of work into identifying them and issuing blocking orders to Australian internet service providers.
 As mentioned earlier, the latest additions bring the total number of online casinos on the blocked list to about 700.

-Also Read Fanduel Corporate office Headquarters
+Also Read Pricerite Supermarket Corporate office Headquarters

 The issue is that the ACMA appears to be playing a 21st century version of that classic 80s game Whac-a-Mole.
 Anyone who experienced the game will remember that in the end, the mole could never be beaten, he would just keep popping up out of a different hole.
 The telling fact as far as the ACMA’s strategy is concerned is that the number of Australians playing online pokies continues to rise despite the ever-increasing list of banned sites.